OpenCDSS/cdss-app-statemod-java/README.md

-  bin/                        Eclipse folder for compiled files (dynamic so ignored from repo). build-util/                 Utility scripts used in development environment. doc-dev/                    Development environment documentation. dist/                       Folder used to build distributable installer (ignored from repo). lib/                        Third-party libraries.
+  bin/                        Eclipse folder for compiled files (dynamic so ignored from repo). build-util/                 Utility scripts used in development environment. doc-dev/                    Development environment documentation. eclipse-scripts/            Eclipse run and external tools configurations,
+                              used to run StateMod from Eclipse.
   LICENSE.md                  StateMod Java license file.
   README.md                   This file.
-  resources/                  Additional resources, such as runtime files for installer. eclipse-scripts/            Eclipse run and external tools configurations,
-                              used to run StateMod from Eclipse. src/                        StateMod Java main application source code. test/                       Automated tests.
+  resources/                  Additional resources, such as runtime files for installer. src/                        StateMod Java main application source code. test/                       Automated tests.
     datasets/                 Full StateMod test datasets.
-      cdss-yampa/             Yampa dataset copied from CDSS, small dataset.
+      cdss-ym2015/            Yampa dataset copied from CDSS, small dataset.
         StateMod/             Standard StateMod folder from CDSS dataset. cdss-cm2015/            Colorado dataset - this and datasets other than cdss-yampa are ignored from the repository.